Turning Parenting Fails Into Growth Opportunities

 Allowing children to dwell in self-centered behavior

-There’s a difference between wanting your little boy, daughter, or child to feel loved and accepted and teaching them that their desires always come first.
-Sometimes, parents can quickly recognize self-centeredness in other children, but not in their own children.
-If everything you do is focused on your children, it can be hard to maintain healthy relationships in other aspects of your life.
-Encouraging children to look beyond themselves to the needs of others can support them in their overall journey of development.
+There’s a difference between wanting your child to feel loved and accepted and teaching them that their desires always come first.
+Sometimes parents can quickly recognize self-centeredness in other children but not in their own.
+Encouraging children to look beyond themselves to the needs of others can support their overall development.
+Here are some suggestions for nurturing everyday empathy in kids:

 Not following through